binarynonsense/bn-blog/_posts/2017-06-30-short-review-batman-arkham-knight-pc.md

 </p>

 <p>
-An amazing game, I had so much fun driving around Gotham, solving puzzles and fighting crime as Batman that I even finished all the secondary missions, something I don't usually do, except for the riddler challenges (there are more than 200 and it got boring after a while).
+An amazing game, I had so much fun driving around Gotham, solving puzzles and fighting crime as Batman that I even finished all the secondary missions, something I didn't do in the other games, except for the riddler challenges (there are more than 200 and it got boring after a while).
 I decided to buy the season pass on sale to add a few more missions to do and a bunch of skins for Batman and his car (I've always loved the designs of the 1989 movie) because I really wanted to continue playing.
 </p>